 I talk about the advantages of Conscious Breathing to everyone I know.
 It is not my medications that have made me better; it is the Relaxator, taped mouth at night and nasal breathing during daytime.
 I wish I had gotten this simple knowledge 10 years ago when my anxiety problems started…

-It is so insanely wonderful to be able to breathe through my nose again, so it is not even possible to describe how happy I am!
+It is so insanely wonderful to be able to breathe through my nose again, I can’t even possible to describe how happy I am!
 My breathing is calmer, my mouth is not dry anymore and my asthma mucus is not as sticky and tough to get up.
 I still have a long way to go but it is still one of the best things that has happened to me.